“You can’t add days to your life, but you can add life to your days.”

 Thanks for being here!

 My love for travel started in the back of my grandpa’s 1970s pea soup green Ford truck, Airstream in tow, on summer road trips to Disneyland and Yosemite.
-Those early adventures gave me freedom, curiosity, and a sense of wonder—and I never let go of that.
+Those trips gave me a sense of wonder, curiosity, and freedom—they’re core memories I’ll carry forever.

-I’ve traveled a lot—both with and without my kids.
-We go to Disneyland, explore the Bay Area, and this spring, we went to Japan.
-I want my kids to feel the joy, freedom, and confidence that comes from seeing the world—and I want to help other families like mine experience that too.
+Over the years, I’ve traveled a lot—both with and without my kids.
+We go to Disneyland, visit local Bay Area spots, and, most recently, traveled to Japan.
+I want my kids to see the world, gain confidence through travel, and experience the joy and excitement that comes from exploring new places.
+I also want to help other families like mine feel empowered and inspired to do the same.

-Whether you’re planning a family vacation, considering your first solo getaway, or just looking for encouragement from someone who truly gets it—I’m so glad you’re here.
+So, whether you’re planning a family vacation, considering your first solo getaway, or just looking for a little encouragement from someone who truly gets it—I’m so glad you’re here.

 Ready to start traveling with your kids?